 Regional Science is an empirically working science that analyses spatial structures and processes with the aim of organizing spatial uses in a compatible way, avoiding conflicts of use of space or developing adapted solutions for them.
 Its field of application is the spatial planning of all scales.
 It is based on a transdisciplinary approach using methods from the natural, social and engineering sciences.
 The special focus of the KIT Master's program in Karlsruhe is on the problems of underdeveloped regions of the global south.

-You are planning to take up a bachelor's program at KIT and are not sure whether your basic knowledge in mathematics, computer science, physics, and chemistry is sufficient?
-Then the MINT-Kolleg (Website in German) is the right place for you.
+You are planning to take up a Bachelor's program at KIT and are not sure whether your basic knowledge in mathematics, computer science, physics, and chemistry is sufficient?
+Then the MINT-Kolleg is the right place for you.

-Especially for pupils, KIT offers information events on different study programs and workshops on the choice of a field of study.
-You will find all offers in the brochure (Brochure in German) of the Zentrum für Information und Beratung (zib).
+Especially for pupils, the KIT offers information events on different courses of study and workshops on the choice of a study subject.
+All offers can be found in the brochure of the KIT Central Student Advisory Service (ZSB).